OpenSpace/OpenSpace-Docs/creating-data-assets/point-data/point-data.md

 :::{figure} sdss.png
 :align: center

-*One example of a point cloud dataset is the Sloan Digital Sky Survey in the Default profile.*
+One example of a point cloud dataset is the [Sloan Digital Sky Survey Galaxies](/content/universe/deep-sky-surveys/sloan-galaxies/index) in the [Default](/profiles/default/index) profile.
 :::

 ## Loading Point Datasets